Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Comparison with Terrestrial Networks and Other NTN Nodes

 \subsection{Comparison with UAVs}

-\acp{UAV} are highly versatile, providing localized and flexible connectivity for hot-spot tactical operations and disaster scenarios.
-However, their limited flight duration due to battery power and energy constraints, payload capacity, and frequent maintenance requirements hinder scalability in large or long-term deployments.
-In contrast, \ac{HAPS} offer extended operational periods, lasting weeks or even months, powered by solar energy and autonomous systems.
-Their quasi-stationary positions enable them to serve as stable, high-capacity communication hubs, bridging the gap between the localized capabilities of \acp{UAV} and the global reach of satellites.
+\acp{UAV} are highly versatile, providing localized and flexible connectivity for hot-spot operations and disaster scenarios.
+However, their limited flight duration due to battery constraints, restricted payload capacity, and frequent maintenance requirements hinder scalability for large-area or long-term deployments.
+Recent system-level investigations also show these limitations.
+The efficiency of \acp{UAV} for short-term, localized coverage is demonstrated by research on drone-based communication relays~\cite{ma2017drone} and integrated rural connectivity platforms~\cite{vasisht2017farmbeats}, while also highlighting endurance and sustainability constraints that preclude persistent wide-area service.

+In contrast, \ac{HAPS} offer extended operational durations, lasting weeks or months, enabled by solar power and autonomous control.
+Their quasi-stationary positioning allows them to function as stable, high-capacity communication hubs, effectively bridging the gap between the localized flexibility of \acp{UAV} and the global reach of satellite systems.